Home :: Just Tassie Books :: OUT of PRINT :: Bruising The Red Earth - Ochre mining and ritual in Aboriginal Tasmania

 Softcover book, published 1994, 194-pages, indexed

-This is an out-of-print book; it is in used but generally good condition.
+This is an OUT OF PRINT book; it is in USED but generally good condition with some creasing of the back cover, and remmants of pencilled price on first page.
 Please contact the bookshop, Just Tassie Books at The Book Cellar, for additional detailed photos and description of condition.

 SKU SKU19212